LauriHursti/visions-datasets/README.md

 This dataset located in ``validation`` folder was used to validate the method used in [Visions](https://github.com/LauriHursti/visions).
 The method achieves 0.96 recall and 0.993 precision in recognizing cards using this dataset.

 The inputs consist of images that have multiple MTG cards in them.
 Those can be found in ``validation/images``.
-There's 500 images containing 1750 cards in total.
-Both modern and M15 frame have 875 cards using that frame included in the images.
+There's 500 images containing 1750 cards in total including 875 modern frame cards and 875 M15 frame cards.

 In addition to the images there's the ground truth annotations containing target detections and card names in [ICDAR 2015 format](https://rrc.cvc.uab.es/?ch=4&com=tasks).
 Those can be found in ``validation/gt``.
-Ground truth and image files can be paired by name.
+Gt and image files can be paired by name.
 E.g. image ``IMG_20191130151746.jpg`` has a gt file called ``gt_IMG_20191130151746.txt``.

 While files in ``validation/gt`` contain target detections for full card names, there's also target detections for single words.
 Those are in ``validation/gt_split``.
-Many text detection algorithms detect singular words, so this dataset might be useful for them.
+Many text detection algorithms detect singular words, so this dataset is useful for them.

-In addition to card names the card type can be included if it's fully visible.
-Those should be removed if you're using the files for card detection validation.
+In addition to card names the card type could be included if it's fully visible.
+Those should be removed when using the gt files for card detection validation.

 ## Connected components of text and noise